Ahmed-Galal/udacity-p7-Linux-Server-Configuration/README.md

 - enable ssh connect for grader

 ```
-from pc you want to ssh connect
+from any pc terminal
 ssh-keygen
+will ask you for path
 type ~/grader
 will genrate two files
 grader which is key